 Kyle earned his B.A. from George Mason University and is currently pursuing an M.B.A. from the University of Southern California.

-In commercial, for Equitable, ProLogis, Shidler, Koll, and Oaklink, Victoria managed acquisitions, asset management, pro-forma valuation, due diligence, and portfolio management of office, industrial, and retail investments.
-With her expert business development skills, she attracted equity partners and large credit tenants such as George Lucas and General Motors.
+In commercial, for Yum Brands, Equitable, ProLogis, Shidler, Koll, and Oaklink, Victoria Ann managed investment acquisitions, pro-forma valuation, due diligence, and portfolio asset management of office, industrial, and retail investments.
+With her advanced sales expertise and interpersonal skills, Victoria Ann has structured private and corporate equity partnerships with large credit partners like General Motors, Hewlett Packard, AT&T, GE, and George Lucas entities.

 Marisha Morris’ love for real estate began while living with her grandparents in a 1921 craftsman style home, and watching an addition being constructed in the early 80s.
 This love continues to inspire her academically and professionally.